NOAA-OWP/inundation-mapping/README.md

     pipenv lock
     ```

     This will update the `Pipfile.lock`.
-Copy the new updated `Pipfile` and `Pipfile.lock` in the FIM source directory and include both in your git commits.
+Next, copy the new updated `Pipfile` and `Pipfile.lock` in the FIM source directory and include both in your git commits.
 The docker image installs the environment from the lock file.
+    ```
+    cp Pipfile* /foss_fim/
+    ```

 **Make sure you test it heavily including create new docker images and that it continues to work with the code.**